 The Monopoly: Cheater’s Edition is available now.

-- Follow, bend, or break the rules to win in this edition of the Monopoly game
+- Follow, bend or break the rules to win the Cheaters Edition of the Monopoly board game.
+Cheating is...